luxtagofficial/Apostille-library-docs/docs/guide/README.md

 Apostille-library is still a work in progress.
 There are a few things that it currently does not support but are planned:

-- auditing and verification of the Apostilles
+- Auditing and verification of the Apostilles
+- Support of encrypted messages
-- create .nty file for NanoWallet
+- Create .nty file for NanoWallet
 - Supports for SHA3-256 and SHA3-512 hash functions

 Contributions are welcome!